Find Information on...

 A Sweeping Success

-This is where both of our Super Johnston Street Sweepers appears.
-The sweeper cleans all gutters and gutter swale areas, as well as sweeping the streets, to prevent debris from entering into the storm drains.
+The street sweeper cleans all gutters and gutter swale areas, as well as sweeping the streets, to prevent debris from entering into the storm drains.
 The only time the sweeper does not run is during bad storm conditions and rainy weather.
 If you do have the opportunity to see the sweeper in action, don't be confused.
 Yes, you really are seeing the driver of the sweeper on the wrong side of the vehicle.
 The sweeper can be driven on both the left and right side of the vehicle, which adds to its efficiency.
 The Street Sweeper operates during hours of the day and evening when residents are disturbed the least.

 7:30 a.m. to 4 p.m. twice per month